 No, your commitment is your deposit.
 If you cancel less than 72 hours prior to your scheduled appointment time you will be responsible for 50% of your lesson fee.
+Same day cancelations and no shows will be billed for 100% of the missed lesson fee.
 The invoice for this fee will be emailed or mailed to you and is due upon receipt.

 Do you have guns we can use?

 Yes, A.I.M.
 Shooting School will always provide use of a gun free of charge.

 What method/technique does A.I.M.
 Shooting School teach?

 A.I.M.
 Shooting School’s technique/method is based on being in “control” of every target by learning how to “connect” with each different type of presentation.
 You will learn to use the method that best allows you to get control of the target.
 You will end up using a variation of a few common shooting methods.